By Susanna Twidale

-The Nord Stream pipeline, which runs under the Baltic Sea to Germany, historically supplied about a third of the gas Russia exported to Europe but it was already running at just 20% of capacity before flows were halted last week for maintenance.
+The Nord Stream pipeline, which runs under the Baltic Sea to Germany, historically supplied around a third of the gas exported from Russia to Europe, but was already running at just 20% of capacity before flows were halted last week for maintenance.

-Sky-high power costs have already forced some energy-hungry industries, including fertiliser and aluminium makers, to scale back production, and led EU governments to pump billions of euros into schemes to help households.
+Sky-high power costs linked to surging gas prices have already forced some energy-hungry industries, including fertiliser and aluminium makers, to scale back production, and led EU governments to pump billions into schemes to help households.

-German Chancellor Olaf Scholz said on Sunday that Germany, the EU's economic power house and Europe’s largest gas consumer, had been preparing for a total halt in gas deliveries.
+German Chancellor Olaf Scholz said on Sunday his country had been preparing for a total halt in gas deliveries from Germany.

 "There’s plenty of scope to replace that (Russian) gas with LNG imports for now, but when the weather turns cold and demand starts to pick up in the winter in Europe and Asia, there's only so much LNG out there that Europe can import,” Mandel said.

-Klaus Mueller, president of Germany's Federal Network Agency energy regulator, said in August that even if Germany's gas stores were 100% full, they would be empty in 2-1/2 months if Russian gas flows were halted completely.
+Klaus Mueller, president of the Federal Network Agency energy regulator, said in August that even if Germany's gas stores were 100% full, they would be empty in 2.5 months if Russian gas flows were halted completely.

-"We're shifting focus to the (gas) ... that continues to flow to Europe through Ukraine," James Huckstepp, EMEA gas analyst at S&P Global Platts, said in a Twitter post, adding it was "only a matter of time..." before those faced disruptions.
+"We're shifting focus to the (gas) ... that continues to flow to Europe through Ukraine," James Huckstepp, EMEA gas analyst at S&P Global Platts, said in a Twitter post.
+"Only a matter of time..."

-(Reporting by Susanna Twidale and Nora Buli in OSLO; Editing by Jan Harvey and Edmund Blair)
+(Reporting by Susanna Twidale; Editing by Jan Harvey)